amprasanna/iot-gateway-samples/java/gateway-samples/README.md

 A stand-alone sample that connects a gateway and a device behind the gateway to IBM Watson IoT Platform.

 * Navigate to **target/classes** directory and modify **gateway.properties** file with the registration details that you noted in the previous step.
-* Also, generate the Organization's API-Key and Token and update the same if the registration mode is manual (as of now, only the manual registration is supported)
+* Also, generate the Organization's API-Key and Token and update the same if the registration mode is manual (as of now, only the manual registration is supported).
-* Extract the ibmwiotp.jar present in target/classes directory to the same location and run again.
-Remember the jar must be extracted in the same location

 * Go back to the root directory where the POM file is present and run the sample using the following command,

     `mvn exec:java -Dexec.mainClass="com.ibm.iotf.sample.client.gateway.SimpleGatewayExample"`